-During the last meeting of the U.S.-Brazil High Level Working Group in April 2021, Brazil reiterated that the country promotes science-based standards and definitions in international fora with an aim to remove unscientific sanitary and technical barriers to trade.
-In 2022, the working group has not held any meetings.
+During a meeting of the U.S.-Brazil High Level Working Group in April 2021, Brazil reiterated that the country promotes science-based standards and definitions in international fora with an aim to remove unscientific sanitary and technical barriers to trade.
+In 2022 and 2023, the working group has not held any meetings.